mojitoinc/mojito-mixers/README.md

 - NEW PR 4: Chip variants in Mint (new PR).

-- NEW PR 5: Move success/error/failure to constants, props or env variables.
 - NEW PR 5: Fix confirmation handling when pressing back (browser button) after a 3DS error.
 Should the confirmation screen be shown anyway?